Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Ling 2.6 Flash

 Pick GPT-5.2 if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill or you would rather avoid the extra latency and token burn of a reasoning model.
+Ling 2.6 Flash only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.

 Coding